maggie-grundy/week7-capstone-project/README-MAGGIENOTES.md

 - [] Build the 7-day forecast block, plus hourly forecast section. (if time)
 - [] Add the interactive day selector in hourly forecast (so when you pick a day, it shows that day’s hourly data).

 **Phase 4: Polish**

-- [] Add loading & error states: what if the location isn’t found?
+- [X] (some) Add loading & error states: what if the location isn’t found?

 - [] Fine-tune responsiveness: maybe hide/show elements differently on small screens.

-- [] Accessibility: Keyboard-focus, labels, ARIA where appropriate.
+- [X] (some) )Accessibility: Keyboard-focus, labels, ARIA where appropriate.
-- [] Code cleanup: modularize JS, meaningful CSS variables, comment where needed.
+- [X] (JS could look better, CSS could be more organized) Code cleanup: modularize JS, meaningful CSS variables, comment where needed.

 - [] Test on different browsers / devices.

 **Phase 5: Wrap-up & submission**

-- [] Prepare README: what you built, how to run it, what you learned.
+- [X] Prepare README: what you built, how to run it, what you learned.

 - [] Make sure your submission matches the challenge’s spec (hover states, responsive layout, etc).

-- [] Optional: Commit, push to GitHub, share link, submit.
+- [X] Optional: Commit, push to GitHub, share link, submit.

 - [] Reflect: what would you do differently next time?

 ### Detailed Checklist